-- 22. (1) The Tasmanian Racing Appeal Board constituted under section 25(1) of the Racing Act 1983 continues. - (2) The TRAB consists of 8 members. - (3) At least 2 of the members are to be legal practitioners of at least 5 years' standing and one such member is to be appointed as chairperson and another such member is to be appointed as deputy chairperson. - (4) The members, and the chairperson and deputy chairperson, are appointed by the Governor. - (5) A member is to be appointed for a term not exceeding 3 years and, if eligible, may be reappointed for further terms. - (6) Schedule 1 has effect in relation to the constitution and membership of the TRAB. - (7) A person is not eligible to be a member of the TRAB if the person is - (a) registered as a bookmaker or a bookmaker's agent; or - (b) the trainer of a horse or greyhound used for racing; or - (c) the rider or driver of a horse used for racing.
+- 23. (1) The Tasmanian Racing Appeal Board constituted under section 25(1) of the Racing Act 1983 continues. - (2) The TRAB consists of 8 members. - (3) At least 2 of the members are to be legal practitioners of at least 5 years' standing and one such member is to be appointed as chairperson and another such member is to be appointed as deputy chairperson. - (4) The members, and the chairperson and deputy chairperson, are appointed by the Governor. - (5) A member is to be appointed for a term not exceeding 3 years and, if eligible, may be reappointed for further terms. - (6) Schedule 1 has effect in relation to the constitution and membership of the TRAB. - (7) A person is not eligible to be a member of the TRAB if the person is - (a) registered as a bookmaker or a bookmaker's agent; or - (b) the trainer or owner of a horse or greyhound used for racing; or - (c) the rider or driver of a horse used for racing; or - (d) a Director or employee of TOTE Tasmania; or - (e) a member of a Council; or